freemocap/documentation/docs/index.md

 # Welcome 💀✨

-~~Its 24 July 2022, and I'm just playing around with `mkdocs` right now.
-Seems pretty cool!~~
+<del>Its 24 July 2022, and I'm just playing around with `mkdocs` right now.
+Seems pretty cool!<\del>

-Its 18 Aug 2022, and I put it up on `readthedocs`
+Its 17 Aug 2022, and I put it up on `readthedocs` 👽

 We're planning to build a Knowledge Base that roughly follows the ['diataxis framework'](https://diataxis.fr/)